shawrylk/MaiLeSassyChild/README.md

 21. Fix Python folding collapse issue.
 22. Fix crash when sorting "out of range" columns.
 23. Fix find 2 times for the same occurrence in both original and cloned documents issue.
-24. Fix command line issues where filenames have multiple white spaces in them.

 Unicode
 1. Fix popup dialog on startup regression regarding notepad replacement issue.